Uzbekistan Air and Air Defence Forces: History

 After the collapse of the Soviet Union, in accordance with a decree of the President of Uzbekistan on 13 July 1992, former Soviet Air Force units stationed on Uzbek territory from the 73rd Air Army of the Turkestan Military District headquartered at Tashkent were taken over by Uzbekistan.
 The takeover of Soviet Air Defence Forces units from the 15th Air Defence Division at Samarkand followed on 12 November.
 By late 1992, the Uzbek units suffered from a shortage of officers since many had left for their national armed forces.
 This trend was exemplified by the 396th Separate Guards Helicopter Regiment at Kogon, who staged a three-day strike in February 1992 when they were informed of their transfer to the Uzbekistan National Guard.
 This ended when the Uzbek Minister of Defense intervened and allowed the mostly Russian personnel of the regiment to find new positions, resulting in the departure of over 90% of its officers and warrant officers for Russia.
 On the first day of 1993, in accordance with a directive of the General Staff of Uzbekistan issued on 3 November 1992, the headquarters of the Uzbek Air Force was formed from the aviation department of the Uzbek Ministry of Defense, created by that time, and the disbanded headquarters of the 73rd Air Army.

 Initially, personnel of Slavic nationalities were allowed to depart freely and not pressured into taking the oath of allegiance to Uzbekistan or signing service contracts with their armed forces, which allowed the fledgling air force to gain experience, but once they left, the Uzbek Air Forces experienced a sharp decline in experienced pilots and maintenance personnel and a reduction to minimum numbers of serviceable aircraft.
 Another problem was a lack of Aero L-39 trainer aircraft inherited from the Soviet Union, resulting in the purchase of fifteen of them from Kyrgyzstan between 1994 and 1996.

 During the Tajik civil war from September 1992 to May 1993, the Tajikistan government was supported by Uzbekistan.
-Helicopters of the Air Force fought the Muslim rebels at a United Tajik Opposition base.
+Helicopters of the Air Force fought the Islamist rebels at a United Tajik Opposition base.
 Later, the Uzbek Air Force was said to have destroyed the last holdouts of rebels in eastern Tajikistan.
 Units involved were the helicopter regiments at Chirchiq and Kogon, the fighter-bomber regiments at Dzhizak and Kakaydy, and the separate mixed aviation regiment at Tashkent Vostochny, operating MiG-29s, Su-17M, Su-24, Su-25 and Mi-8 and Mi-24 helicopters.
 During the war, the Uzbek Air Force lost one Su-24, two Mi-8 and a single Mi-24.